Sochi 2014: Lockerbie curling hero David Murdoch takes silver

 He teamed up once again with Greg Drummond from Forfar, Stirling's Michael Goodfellow and Scott Andrews from Prestwick in pursuit of the title.

-Lockerbie Ice Rink was the gathering point for local fans who wanted to see how they got on.'So proud'
+Lockerbie Ice Rink was the gathering point for local fans who wanted to see how they got on.

 The town had already enjoyed medal success at the Olympics with Anna Sloan and Claire Hamilton picking up bronze medals as part of Eve Muirhead's rink on Thursday.